 Poll: Can vampires walk on water?
 From Midnight Sun, we learn that vampires can run over snow without leaving footprints.
 But just how far does that fascinating phenomenon extend?
-Please check all that apply.
+Please check all that you think should apply.
 Vote Now!

 Author has written 8 stories for Twilight, and Harry Potter.